WEC-Sim/WEC-Sim/docs/user/getting_started.rst

 release should be compatible with WEC-Sim.
 Certain advanced features rely on external functions, such as :ref:`mooring-moordyn`, and additional MATLAB Toolboxes, such as :ref:`user-advanced-features-pct`.
-WEC-Sim tests are currently run on MATLAB 2020a, refer to :ref:`dev-overview-tests`.
+WEC-Sim :ref:`dev-overview-tests` are currently run on MATLAB 2020a.

 Verify that the correct version of MATLAB and required toolboxes are installed by typing ``ver`` in the MATLAB Command Window: